ibm-cloud-docs/assistant/information-security.md

 If you need to remove a customer's message data from a {{site.data.keyword.conversationshort}} instance, you can do so based on the customer ID of the client, as long as you associate the message with a customer ID when the message is sent to {{site.data.keyword.conversationshort}}.

-- The preview link and automatic Facebook integrations do not support the labeling and therefore deletion of data based on customer ID.
+- The preview and automatic Facebook integrations do not support the labeling and therefore deletion of data based on customer ID.
 These integration types should not be used in a solution that must support the ability to delete data based on a customer ID.
 - For Intercom, the `customer_id` is the `user_id` prepended with `intercom_`.
 The Intercom `user_id` property is the `id` of the `author` message object in the Conversation Model that is defined by Intercom.

   - To get the ID, open the channel from a web browser.
 Open the web developer tools to view the console.
 Look for `author`.